hackettjoe/Amazon-AWS-SAA-C02/README.md

 ### Route 53 Routing Policies

-- Simple routing policy – Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
+- Simple routing policy â€“ Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
   - Simple routing lets you configure standard DNS records, with no special Route 53 routing such as weighted or latency.
 With simple routing, you typically route traffic to a single resource, for example, to a web server for your website.
-- Failover routing policy – Use when you want to configure active-passive failover.
+- Failover routing policy â€“ Use when you want to configure active-passive failover.
   - Failover routing lets you route traffic to a resource when the resource is healthy or to a different resource when the first resource is unhealthy.
 The primary and secondary records can route traffic to anything from an Amazon S3 bucket that is configured as a website to a complex tree of records.
-- Geolocation routing policy – Use when you want to route traffic based on the location of your users.
+- Geolocation routing policy â€“ Use when you want to route traffic based on the location of your users.
   - Geolocation routing lets you choose the resources that serve your traffic based on the geographic location of your users
   - You can also use geolocation routing to restrict distribution of content to only the locations in which you have distribution rights.
   - can specify geographic locations by continent, by country, or by state in the United States
   - Geolocation works by mapping IP addresses to locations
-- Geoproximity routing policy (traffic flow only) – Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.
+- Geoproximity routing policy (traffic flow only) â€“ Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.
   - lets Amazon Route 53 route traffic to your resources based on the geographic location of your users and your resources
   - To use geoproximity routing, you must use Route 53 traffic flow
   - You can also optionally choose to route more traffic or less to a given resource by specifying a value, known as a bias.
 A bias expands or shrinks the size of the geographic region from which traffic is routed to a resource.
-- Latency routing policy – Use when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency.
+- Latency routing policy â€“ Use when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency.
   - To use latency-based routing, you create latency records for your resources in multiple AWS Regions
   - Latency-based routing is based on latency measurements performed over a period of time
-- Multivalue answer routing policy – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
+- Multivalue answer routing policy â€“ Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
   - lets you configure Amazon Route 53 to return multiple values, such as IP addresses for your web servers, in response to DNS queries
   - multivalue answer routing also lets you check the health of each resource, so Route 53 returns only values for healthy resources
-- Weighted routing policy – Use to route traffic to multiple resources in proportions that you specify.
+- Weighted routing policy â€“ Use to route traffic to multiple resources in proportions that you specify.
   - lets you associate multiple resources with a single domain name (example.com) or subdomain name (acme.example.com) and choose how much traffic is routed to each resource
   - use for load balancing and testing new software versions (A/B testing, green/blue deployment)

 ---

-## Relational-Database-Service-RDS
+## Amazon-RDS

 ### Relational Database Service (RDS)